 - 58 percent female, 42 percent male

-- Fewer than two percent of classes are taught by graduate assistants
+- Fewer than three percent of classes are taught by graduate assistants

 - Student to faculty ratio: 18:1